 The Doctor of Acupuncture & Oriental Medicine (DAOM) program is designed for students who have already completed masters-level education in the field of Chinese medicine.
 The program empowers professionals to develop advanced techniques for the treatment of pain, to establish skills necessary for conducting scholarly research, and to master competencies for teaching in university settings.

-A Master’s degree from an ACAOM-accredited program in acupuncture and Oriental medicine
+A Master’s degree from an ACAOM-accredited program in acupuncture and Oriental medicine.

-Demonstrated scholastic achievement at the graduate level evidenced by a minimum cumulative grade point average of 3.0 in their masters program
+Demonstrated scholastic achievement at the graduate level evidenced by a minimum cumulative grade point average of 3.0 in their masters program.

-The capacity to practice professional behaviors and provide patient-centered care
+The capacity to practice professional behaviors and provide patient-centered care.

 AOMA may consider DAOM applicants who do not meet the above criteria but otherwise possess an ACAOM-accredited or candidate degree, or its equivalent, and are either an experienced practitioner or a candidate with particular educational deficiencies.
-Special admissions will be evaluated on a case-by-case basis.
+Special admissions will be evaluated on a basis.